augustoaf/ms-equipment-events/readme.md

 The application will start on http://localhost:8080 by default.

 ## How to Test

-Simulate RabbitMQ Producer
+Simulate RabbitMQ Producer:
 You can send test messages to your RabbitMQ setup using the RabbitMQ management UI:
 Open your browser and go to http://localhost:15672.
 Log in with guest/guest.
-Navigate to Exchanges and click on the event.topic.exchange.
+Navigate to Exchanges and click on the exchange created.
 Scroll down to the Publish message section.
-Set the Routing Key (e.g., user.event.created, order.event.updated, any.event.type).
+Set the Routing Key if not a fanout exchange (e.g., user.event.created, order.event.updated, any.event.type).
-In the Payload text area, enter a JSON message matching the Event structure:
+In the Payload text area, enter a JSON message matching your Event structure and publish.

-{
-"type": "USER_CREATED",
-"payload": "{"userId": "456", "username": "newuser"}", "timestamp": "2025-08-05T19:00:00",
-"source": "AuthService"
-}
-Click the Publish message button.
-Connect with WebSocket Client
+Connect with WebSocket Client:
-The project includes a simple index.html file that acts as a WebSocket client to display received events.
 Ensure your Spring Boot application is running.
 Open your web browser and go to http://localhost:8080/index.html.
 As you publish messages to RabbitMQ (as described above), you should see them appear in real-time on this HTML page.